Kelly Shackelford, Esq.

 Jeff Mateer, Esq.

-Jeff Mateer, Esq., is General Counsel of Liberty Institute.
+Jeff Mateer, Esq., is General Counsel for Liberty Institute.
 Mr. Mateer joined Liberty Institute in 2010, after 19 years in private litigation practice.
 He now oversees and directs Liberty Institute’s legal team.
 He specializes in religious liberty matters, including free exercise, free speech, RLUIPA and public acknowledgment of religion cases.

 Mr. Mateer has represented clients ranging from large international organizations to local businesses, schools, ministries, churches and individuals in complex federal and state court actions involving religious liberty, civil rights, employment, intellectual property and business matters.
 In private practice, his clients included the National Collegiate Athletic Association (NCAA), Citigroup, CNA, ConAgra Foods, former officers and directors of EDS, Ford Motor Company, Pilgrim’s Pride and PNC Bank.
 He has tried numerous jury and bench trials in both federal and state courts, and has successfully argued before the 5th U.S. Circuit Court of Appeals and Texas appellate courts.